+Variety has been helping disadvantaged children around the world for almost 90 years.
 Variety's work in other countries has allowed children to gain mobility and freedom, to get out and about in the community, to be able to communicate, and to achieve independence and increased self-esteem.

-We aim to draw on the experience of Variety in other countries and, where relevant, we will apply that experience in Hong Kong, with any modifications that are necessary for local needs and conditions.
+Variety – the Children’s Charity Hong Kong draws on the experience of Variety in other countries and, where relevant, we apply that experience in Hong Kong, with any modifications that are necessary for local needs and conditions.

 Art in Children’s Wards

 Variety has been working with the Hospital Authority of Hong Kong and another Hong Kong charity, FarGo Foundation, which assists at risk youth by engaging them in street art projects, on a project to brighten up the walls of children’s psychiatric wards in selected public hospitals in Hong Kong with art painted by artists in the FarGo program and in the Variety Butterfly Program.

 Variety believes that we need to be able to assess the impact of our programs and services, both quantitatively and qualitatively.